Malawi Fertilizer Calculator

 Store in dry, cool places away from children and animals.
 Wear gloves.
 Never mix different fertilizers unless recommended.

-Fertilizer Use in Nigeria
+Fertilizer Use in Malawi

 Common Fertilizer Types